ilEnzio/ilEnzio.github.io/_posts/2020-8-26-bits-over-boyfriends.md

 ![Streamer DecisionTreeClassifier Confusion Matrix](https://ilenzio.github.io/assets/img/twitch_tree_classifier_confusion_matrix_chart.png)

 ### What Machine Learning has Brought Together, Let No Stream Sunder!
 Both models beat our baseline, but what I really needed to get to the bottom of our Business Question was a look at the model’s permutation importances.
 Was the ultimate path to Streamer success just about grinding for endless hours?
-Could my girlfriend justify increasing her Minutes Streamed over all else?
+Could my girlfriend justify increasing her Minutes Streamed over all else... or Nah?

 ![DecisionTreeClassifier Top10 Permutation Importance](https://ilenzio.github.io/assets/img/twitch_tree_classifier_permutation_importance_top_ten_bar_chart.png)

 Besides the models performance the most exciting part of the analysis was the insights gained by taking a look at the shapley plots.
 This gives a glimpse into how the model might use used each feature in determining a particular prediction.

-**shapley plots**
 ![shapley plot example of def worth](https://ilenzio.github.io/assets/img/twitch_tree_classifier_shapley_top15_chart.png)

 By the way…So far our best model does ~21% better than the baseline at predicting whether or not a given date will be worth streaming and i really, really, really hope to improve it.